tooevangelist/paysuper-docs/content/docs/payments/token.md

 A token is an encrypted string that represents certain details of your customer, such as the user id, game and purchase parameters.

 You can create a token before your customer intents to pay and use it in the future payments.
 For instance, you can create the token after a user has signed up or has logged in to your website or a game client.
-When your customer wants to pay for something you instantly redirect them to the PaySuper-hosted Checkout Form to instantly complete a purchase.
+When your customer wants to pay for something you redirect them to the PaySuper-hosted Checkout Form to instantly complete a purchase.

 ## Token-based features